sandile-yakka/argo-cluster-addons-explorer/Readme.md

 ### Future Work

-In the future I intend on adding Argo-Events for which listens for webhook calls and triggers our CI/CD workflows automatically
+In the future I intend on adding Argo-Events which listens for webhook calls and triggers our CI/CD workflows automatically
 #### References
 - https://argoproj.github.io/argo-workflows/
 - https://argoproj.github.io/argo-cd/